List of tallest buildings in Amsterdam: Tallest buildings

-This list ranks completed skyscrapers and high-rises in Amsterdam that stand at least 75 m (246 ft) tall as of 2025, based on standard height measurement.
+This list ranks completed buildings in Amsterdam that stand at least 75 m (246 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-The “Year” column indicates the year of completion.
+The "Year" column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.